Conference Information

 Join us for three days exploring the new roles of movement servants that need to be sent out by agencies and churches to multiply the harvest once the "first fruits" have been won.
 Learn direct lessons from Karina, the mentor of a women's movement, and Dono, a trainer and movement servant.

 We will walk through issues faced during the first six years of a women's movement that grew during and after Covid-19, and now includes men.
+We will examine roles of movement servants in multiple nations and contexts.

 Our learning time will draw on the experience in the room, and include significant field stories and experiences.